zeeywaz/Intelligent-Startup-Dashboard/README.md

 # Running
 - Backend : Use **python manage.py runserver**
 - Frontend : Use **npmstart**
-- Database : Upload the dump.sql and set it up on PostgreSQL
+- Database : Upload the dump.sql and set it up on PostgreSQL (dump.sql is located in backend folder)

 # Notes
 - Go to the applied branch to run the application successfully.